 That's why it took Jack Harper and cloned him by the thousands: with no memories of his earlier life, it expected Jack could be programmed to be the perfect weapon to wage its war.
 By thinking it understood him, it thought it could have absolute control over him.
 Which was true during the war, when the army of Jacks nearly wiped out humanity.
 The Tet probably assumed that the remaining people would fear the sight of him forever, and never reach out to any of the Jacks remaining on Earth as caretakers.
 So the Tet could easily fool Jack into thinking that the humans in disguise were remaining Scavs.

 Its flaw was that it did not expect Jack to retain one vital memory, one of the love for his wife.
-It was so deeply rooted in his emotional being that it would resurface in every clone of Jack, given enough time and opportunity (notice that Jack from Tower 52 freezes temporarily at the sight of Julia, implying he remembers her as well).
+It was so deeply rooted in his emotional being that it would resurface in every clone of Jack, given enough time and opportunity (notice that Jack from Tower 52 freezes temporarily at the sight of Julia and has a sudden flashback of the Empire State Building, implying he remembers her and his proposal as well).
 Even more so, the capacity to love also extends to all things from the Earth, its environment, music and culture.
 Despite having no memories, Jack still feels that Earth is his home.
-The Tet did not realize that a love for the Earth is so deeply rooted in humanity that it cannot simply be 'erased' (according to Victory from Tower 52, Jack 52 also had a similar desire to stay on Earth).
+The Tet did not realize that a love for the Earth is so deeply rooted in humanity that it cannot simply be 'erased' (according to Victoria from Tower 52, Jack 52 also had a similar desire to stay on Earth).

 As for the Tet not suspecting that Jack may be carrying the drones' missing fuel cells: it had ordered the drones to follow Jack's trail to the humans' secret hide-out, and may have assumed that the drones would wipe out the entire human resistance, along with the fuel cells.
 Again, since Tet did not expect Jack to work with the humans, it did not know that Jack had helped them defeat the drones and obtained the fuel cells.